Biden signs $1.9 trillion stimulus bill, making $1,400 checks and child tax credit official

 Now that Biden has signed the bill into law, various government agencies will begin to access the funding and ramp up their programs, including sending the third stimulus check.
 Here's how to find out if you qualify for that.

 The $1,400 stimulus check follows two others that qualified Americans received last year: one for $1,200 and a second one for $600.
 (Here's how those payments all compare to each other.)
 For this third round of checks, the bill could make adult dependents as well as children and families with mixed-status citizenship eligible for a payment.
-(Here's how to determine if you qualify for your own stimulus check or count as a dependent.)
+(Here's how to determine if you qualify for your own stimulus check or count as a dependent and how you can track the new payment.)

 See also: When the IRS could send new stimulus checks, after Biden signs Friday